Smokeybear12/Smokeybear12/README.md

 # Salutations!

 Hello!
-I am currently learning Java; I have no plans to continue with any other language at this point.
+My name is Andrew, and I am currently learning Java; I have no plans to continue with any other language at this point.

 ## In-Progress Projects: